lebsockdeborah/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for efficiency is important, it shouldn't be done too early in the development process.
 Focusing on optimization before the code is fully functional and tested can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clean, readable code first and optimize only when necessary, based on profiling and performance testing.

+# 2023-12-13
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help with this:

+1. Use a task management tool: Tools like Trello, Asana, or Todoist can help You to organize your tasks and prioritize them.
+2. Break down large projects into smaller tasks: This makes it easier to manage and complete each task, leading to a more organized workflow.
+3. Set deadlines for each tasks to stay on track: Deadlines help keep you motivated and focused on completing each step in a timely manner.
+4. Learn to say "no": Don't take on too much work at once.
+It'll only lead to burnout and decreased productivity.
+Be selective about the projects you take part in.
+5. Document your code: Writing comments and documentation for your projects can save you time and effort in the long run.
+When you come back to your project later, you'l be able to understand it better with clear documentation.
+6. Continuously learn and improve your skills: Keep up with new programming trends and technologies.
+Learning new skills will make you a better programmer and help in problem-solving.